 Apple will periodically release new versions of iOS 12 beta.
 These new versions will come with bug fixes, but they’ll also cause problems of their own.

-Apple typically releases new beta software every other week and every week once we get closer to the Gold Master and final release.
-New beta update’s are typically release on Monday or Tuesday around 10AM Pacific.
+Apple typically releases new beta software every other week and every week once we get closer to the Gold Master and final release this fall.
+New beta releases are typically release on Monday or Tuesday around 10AM Pacific.

 Install iOS 12 Beta to Help Improve iOS 12